Love your heart

 Want to give your brain some love?
 One of the most important things you can do is be kind to your heart.

 We know how important things like being physically active, eating healthily and not smoking are for our heart.
-But fewer people realise that doing the very same things can help keep our brains ticking over.
+But fewer people realise that doing the very same things can help keep our brains in shape too.

-It’s never too early or late to start thinking about protecting our brains, and research shows that taking steps to improve our health in our 30s, 40s and 50s can be especially important in helping lower our risk of developing dementia in later life.
+It’s never too early or late to start thinking about protecting our brains.
+And research shows that taking steps to improve our health in our 30s, 40s and 50s can be especially important in helping lower our risk of developing dementia in later life.
+This is because diseases like Alzheimer’s, that cause memory loss and thinking problems, can start decades before any symptoms show.

 And paying attention to your diet could mean finding healthier versions of recipes you already enjoy.